A Reading Life: From Cereal Boxes to Shakespeare and Everything in Between

 - Create a bookshelf in your child’s room: Reading is personal.
 If you browse someone’s bookshelves, you can learn a lot about them.
 Does your child have a shelf of books in their room that they can go to for their favorites?
 Does that shelf reflect them or you?
 As parents, we want to share our favorites with our children, but it’s important to let them have their say as well.

 As an older student, I believed in myself as a reader.
 That meant that I was less intimidated than some of my classmates when it came time to tackle more complicated material like Shakespeare or Camus.
 In one of my favorite blogs about the reading life of students and their teachers, there was this poignant entry about what killed one teacher’s interest in music and her musing about the kind of messaging we give our children around reading.
-Let’s choose our words carefully so that children choose to read!Amy Waters, fostering love of reading, kids, lifelong readers, reading
+Let’s choose our words carefully so that children choose to read!kids, reading